MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/assistant.md

 ---
 title: "Use the assistant to gain insights and guide customer communication (Dynamics 365 apps) | MicrosoftDocs"
-description: Use the assistant to gain insights and guide customer communication ms.custom: ms.date: 03/17/2021 ms.reviewer:
+description: Use the assistant in Dynamics 365 App for Outlook to gain insights and guide customer communication ms.custom: ms.date: 03/17/2021 ms.reviewer: